arcage/crystal-email/README.md

 # EMail for Crystal

-Simple e-Mail sending library for the **Cristal** language([https://crystal-lang.org/](https://crystal-lang.org/)).
+Simple e-mail sending library for the **Crystal**([https://crystal-lang.org/](https://crystal-lang.org/)).

 You can:

-- construct e-Mail with a plain text message, HTML message and/or some attachment files.
+- construct e-mail with a plain text message, HTML message and/or some attachment files.
 - include resources(e.g. images) used in HTML e-Mail message.
-- set multiple recipients to e-Mail.
+- set multiple recipients to e-mail.
-- use multibyte characters(only UTF-8) in e-Mail.
+- use multibyte characters(only UTF-8) in e-mail.
-- send e-Mail by using local or remote SMTP server.
+- send e-mail by using local or remote SMTP server.
 - use TLS connection by `STARTTLS` command.
 - use SMTP-AUTH by `AUTH PLAIN` and `AUTH LOGIN` when using TLS.